jacakira/jacakira.github.io/content/blog/attention.md

 ## Attention

-In attention, we begin with a vector
+In attention, we begin with a vector of